Latest Update in GST on Gold in India

 3% GST rate on gold replaces the earlier 1% VAT (Value Added Tax) and 1% service tax that was applicable to gold transactions in the pre-GST era.

-GST on 24 Carat Gold in India
+24 Carat Gold GST Rate in India

+24-carat gold GST rate in India is 3% of the gold’s value.
+This means that for every Rs.
+100 worth of 24-carat gold purchased, you will pay an additional Rs.
+3 as GST.
 It’s essential to note that this is the GST rate on the gold itself.
 Any making charges applied to the gold when creating jewellery will attract a separate GST of 5%.

-GST on 22 Carat Gold in India
+22 Carat Gold GST Rate in India

-Similar to 24-carat gold, the GST rate on 22-carat gold in India is also 3% of the gold’s value.
+22-carat gold GST rate in India is 3% of the gold’s value.
+This means that for every Rs.
+1000 worth of 24-carat gold purchased, you will pay an additional Rs.
+30 as GST.
 The making charges for any jewellery created using 22-carat gold will attract a separate GST of 5%.

 It’s crucial to understand that the purity of the gold doesn’t affect the GST rate.
 The tax is levied on the value of the gold, regardless of its purity.